Shiatsu 101 for Healthcare Practitioner's: A Beginner's Guide to Shiatsu Therapy

 Do you want a new lens with which to view your clients' complaints?
 If so, this course is for you!

-Description:This course is developed specifically for those currently working as a professional massage therapist and has 3 main goals:
+Description:This course is developed specifically for those currently working as a professional therapist (RMT, RAc, etc.) and has 3 main goals:

 - to provide useful shiatsu techniques to add to your existing practice to take strain off your own body